Rethinking Patient Safety: Turning High Risk Into High Reward

 About This White Paper

 The dynamic and evolving healthcare industry is increasing risk for acute care organizations; but, should our focus be on risk mitigation, or patient safety and better outcomes?
-A better approach can be found in a simple, three-part framework, which Sandhya Gardner, Chief Medical Officer at Relias, demonstrates in conversations she has with three, respected healthcare voices.
+A better approach can be found in a simple, three-part framework, which Sandhya Gardner, MD, Chief Medical Officer at Relias, demonstrates in conversations she has with three, respected healthcare voices.
 Each will share how they successfully applied this framework to reduce risk across multiple care settings.

 Download this paper to learn how three respected healthcare providers reduced risk by putting patient safety at the forefront.